commune-sh/server/README.md

 This server aims to provide a subset of read-only endpoints from the Matrix [client-server API](https://spec.matrix.org/v1.10/client-server-api/).

 A live version of this server is running on [public.commune.sh](https://public.commune.sh/publicRooms), querying our existing homeserver on `commune.sh`.
 You may try out the API on the live instance to test how it works and view what data it returns.
+Example API requests and responses can be found in [docs/api](https://github.com/commune-os/server/blob/main/docs/api.md).

 ### Requirements
 Commune only supports Synapse right now - but support for Conduit is on our roadmap.
 In the future, this server may run as an appservice, so that it's no longer tied to a particular homeserver implementation.